 6. Your Unbiased & VouchedFor profiles

-Your Chartered status should be included on these directories as appropriate.
-If you are recently Chartered remember to update your profiles; they are easy to forget.
+You should include your Chartered status on these directories as appropriate.
+If you are recently Chartered, remember to update your profiles as they are easy to forget.

 7. Add to email footers

-These are often overlooked but you send countless emails each day.
-Incorporate the logos in to your email footer along with a link to the page on your website where you explain the benefits of your Chartered status.
+You send countless emails each day, so don’t overlook your email footer.
+Incorporate the logos into your email footer along with a link to the page on your website where you explain the benefits of your Chartered status.

 If you produce newsletters it does no harm to include the appropriate Chartered logo, along with a link to the previously mentioned page on your website.

-Letterhead, compliment slips, business cards, brochures and folders should all include the appropriate Chartered logo.
+Letterheads, compliment slips, business cards, brochures, and folders should all include the appropriate Chartered logo.
 If you produce a printed brochure, reserve a space to explain the benefits to your clients of your Chartered status.

 10. Your office